ucb-bar/hammer/src/hammer-vlsi/technology/asap7/README.md

 Known Issues
 =================

-1. `ICGx6p67DC*` and `ICGx8DC*` cells are set as don't use due to improper LEF width.
+1. `ICG*DC*` cells are set as don't use due to improper LEF width.

 2. Many additional cells are not LVS clean, and are set as don't use.

-3. Innovus tries to fix non-existent M3 and M5 enclosure violations, lengthening violation fixing time.
+3. Innovus tries to fix non-existent M3 and M5 enclosure violations, unfortunately lengthening violation fixing time.
+Ignore these when reviewing the violations in Innovus.

-4. If you specify core margins in the placement constraints, they should be a multiple of 0.384 to avoid DRC violations.
+4. If you specify core margins in the placement constraints, they should all be a multiple of 0.384 to avoid DRC violations.
 Layer offsets for M4-M7 are adjusted manually to keep all wires on-grid.

 5. Common expected DRC violations:
    - M(4,5,6,7).AUX.(1,2) only if the floorplan size requirement above is not satisfied
-   - V7.M8.AUX.2 and V2.M2.EN.1 due to limited selection of via cuts for power straps API
+   - V7.M8.AUX.2 and V2.M2.EN.1 due to incomplete via defs for V2 and V7 in power grid
    - FIN.S.1 appears to be incorrect, standard cell fins are indeed on the right pitch
    - LVT.W.1 caused by 0.5-width isolated-VT filler cells due to lack of implant layer spacing rules
    - LISD.S.3, LIG.S.4 due to some combinations of adjacent cells